-&lt;sup>2 The procedural provisions set forth in the last two sentences of 18 U.S.C. § 3771(b) provide an obvious example: "Before making a determination described in subsection (a)(3), the court shall make every effort to permit the fullest attendance possible by the victim and shall consider reasonable alternatives to the exclusion of the victim from the criminal proceeding.
+2 The procedural provisions set forth in the last two sentences of 18 U.S.C. § 3771(b) provide an obvious example: "Before making a determination described in subsection (a)(3), the court shall make every effort to permit the fullest attendance possible by the victim and shall consider reasonable alternatives to the exclusion of the victim from the criminal proceeding.
 The reasons for any decision denying relief under this chapter shall be clearly stated on the record."
 Each of the underlined terms or phrases is bound to give rise to wasteful and mischievous litigation.

-&lt;sup>3 Circumstances where the (perhaps wrongly) accused person may in fact be a victim arise fairly often.
+3 Circumstances where the (perhaps wrongly) accused person may in fact be a victim arise fairly often.
 The Note cites a scenario in fraud cases where this can occur.
-It also happens, for example, to abused girlfriends of drug dealers, robbers, and so forth, who may be charged with aiding and abetting, and in cases where self-defense is the issue.
 That the accused defendant was actually a victim is a common claim in the prosecution of corporate and other organizational defendants as well, where criminal liability is vicarious and arises out of respondeat superior.
+It also happens, for example, in cases where self-defense is the issue, and to abused girlfriends of drug dealers, robbers, and so forth, who may be charged with aiding and abetting.